 - The consumer – Affiliates share these products to consumers on social media, blogs, and websites and when consumers buy the product, the seller and the affiliate share the profits.

-An affiliate program use cookie to track user’s online activity.
+An affiliate program uses a cookie to track the user’s online activity.
 Cookie has definite life and the referral needs to purchase within the lifecycle of cookie otherwise the lead will no longer be trackable and the affiliate will not get his commission.

 Type of Affiliate Marketing